udinJmng/aura-registers_ujang_edit/README.md

 1. **Access Register**: Approach a register location and interact (target or enter zone).
 2. **Add Items**: Browse categories and add items to the cart.
 3. **Create Invoice**: Enter customer ID and confirm payment method.
-4. **Custom Bills**: Use "Create Custom Bill" for non-menu transactions.
+4. **Custom Bills**: Use "Create Custom Bill" for custom transactions.

 ### For Customers